wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 You have published the readingList REST API to the Developer Portal where application developers can find it and subscribe their applications to it.

 In the previous steps, you played the role of a REST API developer and developed a REST API.
-In this step, you will play the role of the application developer who will use this REST API.
+In this step, you will play the role of the web application developer who will consume this REST API.

-To consume the  `readingList` REST API, let's create an application, subscribe it to the REST API, and send a request to it.
+To consume the `readingList` REST API, let's create an application, subscribe it to the REST API, generate keys, and invoke the API.

 ### Step 2.1: Create an application

+An application in the Developer Portal is a logical representation of a physical application such as a mobile app, web app, device, etc.

-First, let's create the application that will be consuming the `readingList` REST API by following the steps given below:
+Let's create the application to consume the `readingList` REST API by following the steps given below:

 1. In the top menu of the Developer Portal, click **Applications**.